Randomizing hypergraphs preserving degree correlation and local clustering: Reference models for hypergraphs --- hyper -series

 The rewiring preserves the normalization factor, $\sum_{j=1}^M s'_j (s'_j-1)$, because the rewiring does not alter $s'_j$ for any $j=1, \ldots, M$.
 This property makes it easy to calculate $D_2$.
 In other words, for each edge $(v, e)$ to be added or removed by the rewiring, it is sufficient to calculate how the number of hyperedges, $m'(k, k')$, where $k$ and $k'$ are the degrees of two nodes belonging to hyperedge $e$, changes (see Eq. \eqref{eq:5}).

-It is also difficult to construct bipartite graphs that exactly preserve the degree-dependent redundancy coefficient of the node, $r(k)$, over the values of $k$, because the redundancy coefficients of multiple nodes simultaneously change if one adds or removes an edge in general.
+It is also difficult to construct bipartite graphs that exactly preserve the degree-dependent redundancy coefficient of the node, $r(k)$, over the values of $k$.
+This is because the redundancy coefficients of multiple nodes simultaneously change if one adds or removes an edge in general.
 Therefore, for $d_v = 2.5$, we further repeatedly rewire edges of the hypergraph generated by the hyper $dK$-series with $d_v = 2$ as follows.
+(We call this procedure targeting-rewriting for $d_v = 2.5$.
+See also Figs. \ref{workflow_hyper_dk_series_d_v_2_2_5}(c) and \ref{workflow_hyper_dk_series_d_v_2_2_5}(d).)
 We first select a pair of edges $(v_i, e_j)$ and $(v_{i'}, e_{j'})$ such that $i \neq i'$, $j \neq j'$, and $k_i = k_{i'}$ uniformly at random (see Fig. \ref{rewiring}(b)).
 Then, we replace $(v_i, e_j)$ and $(v_{i'}, e_{j'})$ by $(v_i, e_{j'})$ and $(v_{i'}, e_j)$ if and only if the distance defined by

 where $r'(k)$ represents the degree-dependent redundancy coefficient of the node for the rewired hypergraph, decreases after the rewiring.
 We repeat the rewiring attempts $R = 500 \mathcal{M}$ times.
-The rewiring preserves the degree of each node and the size of each hyperedge.
-The rewiring also preserves $P'_v(k, k')$ for each $k$ and $k'$ for the following two reasons.
-First, owing to the constraint that $k_i = k_{i'}$, the rewiring preserves $m'(k, k')$, i.e., the number of hyperedges that nodes with degree $k$ and nodes with degree $k'$ share, for any $k$ and $k'$.
-Second, the rewiring preserves the normalization factor $\sum_{j=1}^M s'_j (s'_j - 1)$ as in the case of $d_v = 2$.

 It is easy to calculate $D_{2.5}$ upon a rewiring attempt.
 To explain this, we rewrite Eq. \eqref{eq:6} as

 where $r'_i$ represents the redundancy coefficient of node $v_i$ for the rewired hypergraph.
 To derive Eq. \eqref{eq:7}, we have used the fact that the rewiring exactly preserves the degree of each node.
 Equation \eqref{eq:7} implies that it is sufficient to only calculate the change in $r'_i$ for the nodes that are involved in the rewiring (i.e., $v_i$ and $v_{i'}$) and those that share at least one hyperedge with either $v_i$ or $v_{i'}$.